Why Reading Fiction Isn't a Waste of Time

 • feel like a smarty pants

 There was this idea that fun fiction— anything easy to read or that doesn’t have some underlying political message or historical significance— was trash.
 Silly.
 Akin to reality tv.
 A waste of time.
-I’d throw in more “respectable fiction” like Where the Crawdads Sing, Such a Fun Age, and American Dirt…but mostly, I stuck to “helpful,” nonfiction books.
+I’d throw in more “respectable fiction” like Where the Crawdads Sing or Such a Fun Age…but mostly, I stuck to “helpful,” nonfiction books.

 Then I moved to Florida last year, and I really struggled with my mental health.
 I decided I needed a healthy form of escape, so I grabbed a cute cover from Target and started reading.
 I haven’t stopped since.
 It’s been a year of me reading at least one book a week— 90% fiction.
 And it’s been GLORIOUS.